 It is also imperative to think about your growing space.
 Is it in full sun?
 Partial shade?
 Is your soil well-drained and loamy?
 Or will your plant roots have to fight through clay soil?

-Once you have determined what you want in a flower and what kind of environment you can provide, buying flowers for your garden becomes fun.
-Check with your local garden store or the “Other Resources” listed below for information on specific flowers.
+Once you have determined what you want in a flower and what kind of environment you can provide, planting and caring for flowers in your garden becomes fun.
+Click on our flower guides for information on growing specific flowers!

 For plants that have pretty flowers and also double as herbs, consider catnip, thyme, chamomile, mint, rosemary, parsley, dill, and fennel for partially shaded areas and sweet woodruff, angelica, chervil, and sweet cicely for areas in full shade.